parallelsio/core-modules/README.md

 #### Set up a config file

+> We use a config file, his is a [12-factor app](http://12factor.net/config) pattern.
 > When running the project locally, settings are loaded into the app via a `.env` file located in the project root.
-This file simulates environment variables.
-It is loaded by a gruntfile plugin that puts the values listed in it, into your local *nix environment before Meteor is loaded.
-In staging+production servers, these variables are set on the server, so this file is not needed.
+This file is loaded by a gruntfile plugin that puts the values listed in it, into your local *nix environment before Meteor is loaded.
+In staging+production servers, these variables are set on the server, so this file is ignored.
 Thus, don't check this file in.

-> This pattern follows the convention of a 12-factor app: http://12factor.net/config

 > A sample file will look like:

 > ```
 > GRAPHENEDB_URL="http://neo4j-local:x4G69Go@localhost:7474"
 > NEO4J_DB_PATH="/usr/local/Cellar/neo4j/2.2.1/libexec/data/graph.db”

 > ```

 > For the app to run successfully, you'll need at least the `GRAPHENEDB_URL` set.
 For this, update the username + password to match what is set on your local machine.
 In this example, `neo4j-local` is the neo4j user name, and `x4G69Go` is the password.